Smoothing Methods for Automatic Differentiation Across Conditional Branches: Smooth Automatic Differentiation

 For readability, we abbreviate the probability of taking the control flow path $p$ with the weight $w_p\,{\equiv}\,\mathbb{P}(\mathfrak{P}\,{=}\,p)$ and the expected value of the output distribution conditioned on $p$ as $\expval{Y_p}\,{\equiv}\,\expval{Y|\mathfrak{P}\,{=}\,p}$.

 We now consider the approximation using Monte Carlo sampling, i.e., through repeated execution of the program on inputs drawn from the input distribution.
-By definition, the output distribution $Y_p$ of an individual path $p$ for fixed $\textbf{x}$ does not depend on branch conditions.
-Averaging across the pathwise derivatives of samples restricted to path $p$ using the indicator function $\mathbf{1}$ leads to the following unbiased estimator:
+Note that the presence of discontinuities disallows the interchange of the differentiation and expectation operators in $\partial{\expval{Y_p}}/\partial{x_k}$.
+To still be able to rely on pathwise derivatives, we estimate $\expval{\partial{Y_p}/\partial{x_k}}$ and compensate for the effects of discontinuities separately.
+The resulting estimator is similar to existing work based on smoothed pertubation analysis~\cite{gong1987smoothed,arya2022automatic}.
+Averaging across the pathwise derivatives of samples restricted to path $p$ using the indicator function $\mathbf{1}$ leads to the IPA estimator:

 where $S$ is the number of samples, the $x_{k,s}$ are sampled from $X_k\,{\sim}\,\mathcal{N}(x_k,\sigma^2)$, $y_s$ and $\mathfrak{P}(\mathbf{x}_{s})$ are the output and chosen control flow path when running $\prog$ on the sample $\mathbf{x}_s$, and $n_p$ is the number of samples on path $p$.